C. J. Harris (basketball): Playing career

 C.J.
 Harris played four seasons of college basketball at the Wake Forest University.
 He went undrafted in 2013 NBA draft, but later played for Denver Nuggets in the 2013 NBA Summer League.

 In July 2013, Harris signed his first professional contract with the German team MHP Riesen Ludwigsburg for the 2013–14 season.

 On July 10, 2014, he moved to another German Bundesliga club ratiopharm Ulm.

 On March 3, 2015, he signed with Latvian powerhouse VEF Rīga.

 For the 2015–16 season, Harris signed with Rosa Radom in Poland.
 With Rosa, he won the Polish Basketball Cup, and Harris was named the Cup MVP.

 On January 21, 2020, he has signed with Türk Telekom of the Turkish Super League.
 He averaged 5.3 points and 2.5 assists per game.
 On August 6, he signed with Hapoel Holon of the Israeli Basketball Premier League.

 On July 19, 2021, he signed with JL Bourg of the French LNB Pro A. JL Bourg also plays in the EuroCup.

-On June 19, 2022, he has signed Hapoel Holon of the Israeli Basketball Premier League and returned for a second stint.
+On June 19, 2022, he signed Hapoel Holon of the Israeli Basketball Premier League and returned for a second stint.